 For Video Conferencing, Screen Sharing, & Telecommunication:

-Remote teams may not get the same face-to-face contact that collocated office employees get, but that doesn’t mean they have to be disconnected from one another.
+Remote teams may not get the same face-to-face contact that collocated small teams get, but that doesn’t mean they have to feel disconnected from one another!

 Bit.AI reports that “97% of employees and executives believe lack of alignment within a team impacts the outcome of a task or project.”

-So you see, bonding is essential to form a cohesive team!
+So you see, bonding is essential to form a cohesive unit!

-Virtual team bonding increases productivity, efficiency and collaboration within remote teams.
-It makes employees feel connected and valued, which in turn makes them highly dedicated to their specific tasks and the organization in general.
+Virtual team bonding increases employee motivation, efficiency and collaboration.
+It makes employees feel connected and valued, which in turn makes them highly dedicated to their tasks and the organization in general.

-Team building activities allow virtual team leaders and managers to become familiar with each employee’s talents and skills, making for more efficient task delegation.
+Team building activities allow virtual team managers to improve team leadership skills and recognise each employee’s talents and skills, making for more efficient task delegation.